 PhD 1976 – Harvard University, Government

-Employment History and Dates of Promotion in Rank (Bar-Ilan University: Mandatory Retirement, Aug.
+Employment History and Dates of Promotion in Rank (other than the first line below, all other titles were from Bar-Ilan University: Mandatory Retirement, Aug.
 2017):

 Chairman (Oct.
 2014 – Sept.
 2016): School of Communication, Bar-Ilan University.